PeterMosmans/javascript-secure-coding/README.md

 This will:

+- clone the repository,
 - check the prerequisites,
-- generate a self-signed certificate if `openssl` is installed,
+- generate a self-signed certificate when `openssl` is installed,
 - copy `defaults/.env` to `.env` (unless there is already a `.env` present), and
 - install the required dependencies.